CNES/S1Tiling/docs/configuration.rst

         :ref:`relative_orbit_list <DataSource.relative_orbit_list>` shall be
         considered as exclusive.
       .. warning::
-        One and exactly one single value is expected in :ref:`NORMLIM and Ellipsoid Incidence Angle scenarios <scenarios>`.
+        At least one value is expected in :ref:`NORMLIM and Ellipsoid Incidence Angle scenarios <scenarios>`.

       .. _DataSource.first_date:
   * - ``first_date``